stacksgov/sips/sips/sip-023/sip-023-orphan-mev.md

 mining suggests that a coalition of miners achieved that new miners are prevented from participating in mining through creating orphaned blocks.

+The proposed solution of this SIP was described in https://github.com/stacks-network/stacks-blockchain/issues/3657.

 Other solutions like pre-commit voting, fork temperature or mining off Bitcoin chain were discussed [here](https://github.com/stacks-network/stacks/discussions/468) and [here](https://forum.stacks.org/t/orphan-mev/14806).

 # Backwards Compatibility